dodona-edu/dodona-edu.github.io/en/tested/README.md

 |   |   └── description.en.md
 ```

-### 6. Add exercise to Dodona
+### 6. Add to Dodona

-Now we must commit the changes with `git`:
+Now we commit the new exercise with the following `git` commands:

 ```bash
 $ git add .
 $ git commit -m "My first exercise"
 ```

-Next, we must push the changes to our repository.
+Then we must push the changes in the repository to Dodona.

 ```bash
 $ git push
 ```

-The exercise is now done.
+The exercise is now fully configured and available on Dodona as a private exercise,
-You should be able to use the exercise on Dodona.
+ready to be included in the learning path of your courses.